Assessments are the way that teaching staff can assess your knowledge and understanding of a unit.

 Types of assessments

 The assessment tasks you will need to complete are dependent on your unit of study.
-Assessment tasks for both Higher Education and VET might include:
+Assessment tasks for both Higher Education and CDU TAFE might include:

 - online quiz